 Simon’s passion is developing scalable solutions to meaningful problems.
 His current focus is solving healthcare challenges with digital media.
 Previously, Simon founded Betterhumans, a digital media company focused on exploring the impact of emerging science and technology.
 Connect with him at simonsmith.ca, twitter.com/simonsmith and linkedin.com/in/simonsmith.

-Chris T. Armstrong is a percussionist/composer, Secular Transhumanist, martial artist and Powerlifter.
-Back in the 20th century, he was also a student and researcher in Artificial Intelligence (neural modeling), Lisp programming and a professional software geek
+Back in the 20th century, Chris was a student and researcher in Artificial Intelligence (neural modeling), Lisp programming and a professional software geek.
+He is also a percussionist/composer, martial artist, powerlifter, proto Renaissance man, and budding bon vivant.

-Eric Schulke works full time to grow the Movement for Indefinite Life Extension.
-He was a Director, Teams Coordinator, and Marketing & Outreach team leader at ImmIns; now he works for Longecity.org.
+Eric Schulke is an activist with the Movement for Indefinite Life Extension.
+He was a Director, Teams Coordinator, and Marketing & Outreach team leader at Longecity – Advocacy & Research for Unlimited Lifespans (2009-2012).
 He attended University of Wisconsin.

 Dustin Ashley is a college student, dual-enrolled to both Mountain Empire Community College and Southwest Virginia Community College.
 He is majoring in Engineering and working towards a PhD in physics and a PhD in both electrical and mechanical engineering.
 He spends most of his free time writing for different transhumanist groups, writing programs in C and Java, and reading William Gibson.